- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 The Ally Program

 The Ally Program involves students, faculty, and staff who have had specialized training to be a resource and support for all members of the Lake Forest College community.
-After completing training, Allies will have a symbol (placard) placed in their area of residence (students) or work (faculty/staff) that will identify them as individuals who have special skills and training around issues of culture and diversity, and as individuals who are well versed with a wide variety of College resources.
+After completing a multi-week training, Allies will have a symbol (placard) placed in their area of residence (students) or work (faculty/staff) that will identify them as individuals who have special skills and training around issues of culture and diversity, and as individuals who are well versed with a wide variety of College resources.

 Training for new members of the Ally Program is held each semester.

 Hot Topic Tuesday: A space for dialogue among Foresters

 Hot Topic Tuesday is a monthly series that seeks to provide a space for dialogue on current issues in the United States and around the world.
 Hot Topic Tuesday dialogues are open to all members of the Lake Forest College community.
 We meet in Cleveland Young International Center at Noon.
 Lunch is provided.

 Diversity and Inclusion Training By Request

 The Office of Intercultural Relations provides diversity and inclusion training for student organizations or campus departments by request.
-Contact Jasmin Robinson at email@example.com to learn more or to request one of the workshops listed below.
+For more information contact the Office of Intercultural Relations at firstname.lastname@example.org to learn more or to request one of the workshops listed below.

 Intent vs Impact: How to recognize and respond to Microaggressions?